shivam1317/DSA-Notes/Bit Manipulation/changeBits.md

 ## Approach:

---> We know that any number which have all bits are `1` will be `(2^i)-1` for example `111 is 15 which is equal to (2^4)-1` so we will take one temp variable and keep adding `2` in it and when it becomes more than N then we will stop and answers to our 2 questions will be:
+--> We know that any number which have all bits are `1` will be `(2^i)-1` for example `111 is 15 which is equal to (2^4)-1` so we will take one temp variable and keep multiplying it with `2` in it and when it becomes more than N then we will stop and answers to our 2 questions will be:

 ```
 1. temp-1-N